-Pilate could not find any fault in Jesus, but he feared a riot from the crowd if he did not release Jesus.
-During the Passover festival, there was a tradition of releasing prisoners.
-Pilate offered the crowd a choice to free either Jesus or Barabbas, a notorious prisoner.
-The crowd loudly disagreed and continued shouting, "Crucify Him!"
-Reluctantly, Pilate agreed and ordered Jesus to be crucified.
-The soldiers took Jesus, stripped him, and put a scarlet robe on him.
-They placed a crown made of twisted thorns on his head and a long reed in his right hand.
-While bowing on their knees, they teased him, saying, "Hail!
-King of the Jews!"
-The soldiers made fun of him, spit on him, and hit him with the reed.
-Then he was led away to be crucified.
-At the end of the Third Hour Service. we participate in the first procession of Good Friday.
-The priest, wearing his vestments, carries, on his right shoulder, the wooden cross from the Golgotha.
-No bells are used in this procession, as Jesus was mocked and insulted.
+The soldiers took Jesus, stripped Him, and clothed Him in a scarlet robe.
+They placed a crown made of twisted thorn on His head and a long reed in His right hand.
+While kneeling before Him, they mocked Him, saying, 'Hail!
+King of the Jews!'
+The soldiers made fun of Him, spit on Him, and hit Him with the reed.
+Then He was led away to be crucified.
+At the end of the Third Hour Service, we participate in the first procession of Great Friday.
+The priest, in his vestments, carries the wooden Cross from Golgotha on his right shoulder.
+No bells are used during this procession, symbolising the mockery and insult Jesus endured.
 There are no celebration decorations because Jesus was given no respect when he carried His Cross to Golgotha.
-This procession is traditionally held outside of the church.
-Everyone makes one clockwise procession around the church while singing the beautiful procession song.
-Like the weeping Hebrew women, we follow Jesus from a distance.
-It is as if we can see St. Mary crying bitterly for her beloved son.
-As He came from the city, With the cross on His shoulders.
-The Hebrew women gathered.
+This procession is traditionally held outside of the Church.
+Everyone makes one clockwise procession around the church while singing the beautiful procession song, remembering the weeping Hebrew women who follow from a distance.
+Just like St. Mary who weeps for her beloved Son, this song brings tears to those who are really following the service:

+As He came from the city, With the cross on His shoulders, The Hebrew women gathered.
 They wept bitterly for Him.

-His mother stood from afar With her friends surrounding her Like a dove, she moaned with grief, "Where my Son are You going?
-My Belov'ed only Son, Where are they taking You to?
-Why did You give Yourself up To the ungrateful people?
-O my Son, woe be to me Woe is me, my belov'ed."
-Bless'd is Your Passion for us, And Your great humility!
+His mother stood from afar

+With her friends surrounding her

+Like a dove, she moaned with grief,

+"Where my Son are You going?

+My Belov'ed only Son,

+Where are they taking You to?

+Why did You give Yourself up

+To the ungrateful people?

+O my Son, woe be to me

+Woe is me, my belov'ed."

+Bless'd is Your Passion for us,

+And Your great humility!